 Before contacting the Seaport about volunteering in the boat shop, please watch the videos at the link below about proper power and hand tool use.
 This helps ensure that everyone involved in the boat shop remains as safe as possible.

-If you have completed the videos and are interested in volunteering in the boat shop, use our volunteer registration form below or email Barbara Tronca at email@example.com
+If you have completed the videos and are interested in volunteering in the boat shop, use our volunteer registration form below.

 The Seaport hosts several large events throughout the year which require the assistance of volunteers.
 These include events such as Maritime Fest, Ocean Fest, our annual auction, hosting cruise ships on our docks, and more!

-If you are interested in volunteering for an event, use our volunteer registration form below or email firstname.lastname@example.org
+If you are interested in volunteering for an event, use our volunteer registration form below.

 Use the Volunteer Registration Page and a staff member will get your submission immediately.
 Please allow at least 48 hours for a response.

-If you are submitting a paper application, please also download and sign a volunteer release form.
-You must sign a release prior to any volunteer activities here at the Seaport.
+You must sign a Background Consent/Release Form prior to any volunteer activities here at the Seaport.